COSC-499-W2023/year-long-project-team-4/README.md

 TEST=True/False - Uses test database & test options (This assumes you have a development and production database.
 For simplicity of getting this just running, set Test to False.
 LOCAL= True/False - Use this to mimic S3 locally

 # These below are to be grabbed from the AWS Console.
+These are needed for Email to work (along side AWS CLI) or if you do not have AWS CLI then these keys are needed.
 ACCESSKEY=''
 SECRETKEY=''
 SESSTOKEN=''